stuartherbert/putting-ansible-to-work/how-tasks-work.md

 # How Tasks Work

-You've just run your first playbook, which gives you a working example that you can experiment with.
-Before we go any further, let's take advantage of that and look at _tasks_.
+You've just built and executed your first playbook, which gives you a working example that you can experiment with.
+We're about to look at the overall structure of the playbook before diving into roles.
+Before we do that though, I want to tell you a lot more about _tasks_, as they're fundamental to making roles actually do anything.

 ## What Is A Task?

-A task is a single _name / action_ statement.
+A task is set of statements stored in a YAML file.
 It tells Ansible what to do (the _action_), and what to tell the user it is doing (the _name_).

 Here's the task from the Curl role you created when you built your first playbook: